Agnieszkalukasiak/SAFESURGEON/README.md

 * City

 Each search result clearly shows the surgeon's verification status:
-* ✅ Verified: Surgeon is verified and listed in the database.
+*✅ Verified: Surgeon is verified and listed in the database.
+Users can view their education and prior experience.
-* ❌ Rejected: Surgeon’s verification request was denied.
+*❌ Rejected: Surgeon’s verification was denied.
+Users are informed that their education and experience could not be verified.
-* ⏳ Pending: Surgeon has signed up and is awaiting admin approval.
+*⏳ Pending: Surgeon has signed up and is awaiting admin approval.
+Users see that verification is in progress.
-* ❓ Not Found: Surgeon is not listed in the database.
+*❓ Not Found: Surgeon is not in the database.
+Users are notified that the surgeon is not listed as safe.

 ### Surgeon Signup and Verification:
 Surgeons can: